sanxing-chen/BERTest/README.md

 - 1-DeepGauge
 - 2-NearestNeighbor

-By default, the program runs in CPU mode, if you have access to GPU resource, enable GPU computation by setting `cuda=True` in `main.py:L241`.
+By default, the program runs in CPU mode, if you have access to GPU resource, enable GPU computation by setting `cuda=True` in `main.py:L241` and set the environment variable `CUDA_VISIBLE_DEVICES`.

 # Run Experiment